andrioid/reproduce-cloud-run-bug/README.md

 `https://servicelink/?size=100` will download a 100M file.

-I used the server and tracing packages from gocloud.dev as I did with my other service.

 # If you want to build and run

 You can skip this and just follow the next step from our service.
 This roughly follows the cloud-run quickstart.
 Note: I will remove the service in a few days.